fastapi-users/fastapi-users/docs/configuration/databases/ormar.md

 pip install aiosqlite
 ```

-For the sake of this tutorial from now on, we'll use a simple SQLite databse.
+For the sake of this tutorial from now on, we'll use a simple SQLite database.

 ## Setup User table